st286/st286/README.md

          #### Installing Atom on Linux

          To install Atom on Debian, Ubuntu, or related distributions, add our official package repository to your system by running the following commands.
-[See](https://flight-manual.atom.io/getting-started/sections/installing-atom/)
+[See here](https://flight-manual.atom.io/getting-started/sections/installing-atom/)